Dry Socket Houston

 - Follow your surgeon’s instructions for oral hygiene.
 You may have to wait a day or so before you resume brushing your teeth.
 When you do start brushing, be extremely careful around the extraction site.

 - Dry socket is a serious and painful condition.
-If you suspect you have it, contact your dentist or oral surgeon right away, so you can receive treatment and get back on the road to a healthy smile.
+If you suspect you have it, contact your dentist or oral surgeon right away so you can receive treatment and get back on the road to a healthy smile.

 As long as you follow this advice, you should enjoy a speedy recovery after tooth extraction — without dry socket.
 However, if you or your child do experience pain that you think is caused by this uncomfortable condition, don’t hesitate to get in touch with your oral surgeons in Houston!
 Seeking treatment right away is important for your prompt healing.